-So I am a writer, an inspirational writer who, like the athlete, the concert pianist, the master painter – has this inexplicable need to reach and move an audience.
+My story is simple.
+I love to write.
+So I am an inspirational writer who much like the athlete, the concert pianist, the master painter has this inexplicable need to reach and move an audience.
 I am about uplifting.
 And I’ve been at it a long time.

-My focus is what’s traditionally known as “greeting cards”.
-Most have never quite worked for me.
-Didn’t like the words and could do without all the frill and fru-fru often on the covers.
-For me, they just didn’t do their job.
-After ending a lengthy journalism career and later putzing around in unfulfilling work, I created Hurdlecards – a consortium of sentiments that cover life events – relationships, work, our thoughts, our words, our engagement with uncertainties, better known as risks.
+I write to celebrate but I also write to console.
+There are sentiments to rekindle and words to close the door…for good.
+There are thought pieces that prompt us to reflect on how we live our lives – pointed, powerful and humorous whenever possible.
 I like the idea of incorporating thought pieces with various elements and textures.
-Hence I paint on brass, copper, wood and other metals to first incite the eye and then, hopefully, capture the mind.
-I call them wordgifts.
+Hence I paint on brass, copper, wood and other metals to lure the eye and then, hopefully, to capture the mind.
 Motivation minus the sermon – laughter whenever possible, pretty much sums me up.
 Over the years I’ve collected, re-written and composed hundreds of affirmations that cover the gamut.
 I have found my passion.

 Here’s to Hurdlecards – words, thoughts, gifts for a richer life.